 Medications for Xanax Addiction Treatment

-Medications can be prescribed during treatment to help manage withdrawal symptoms or as a long-term treatment for anxiety.
-Diazepam, also known by its brand name Valium, is a long-acting benzodiazepine that is sometimes used to manage severe withdrawal symptoms – such as seizure – or is substituted for Xanax use during the process of the benzodiazepine tapering.
+Medications can be prescribed during addiction treatment to help manage withdrawal symptoms or as long-term treatment for anxiety.
+Diazepam, also known by its brand name Valium, is a long-acting benzodiazepine that is sometimes used to manage severe withdrawal symptoms—such as seizures—or is substituted for Xanax use during the process of benzodiazepine tapering.